CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/env_sound/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Name</b></span> <kbd  class="tooltip" data-tooltip="target_source">targetname</kbd> :
 Set name of {{ entname }} so other entities can trigger it to apply sound effect to entities in radius- only when 'Use only' and 'Radius' are used.
+Every trigger use-type works uniformly.
 Can be kill-targeted but already applied effects persist.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Radius</b></span> <kbd  class="tooltip" data-tooltip="integer">radius</kbd> :